13 Best Tools For Remote Work From Home

 Platforms: Windows, Mac, Linux, Web, Android, iOS, Google Chrome

 When working from home, it can be easy to lose concentration and spend more time watching funny videos online than working on that boring PowerPoint presentation your boss asked you to finish by the end of the week.
-With Toggl, you can track exactly how much time you spend in every application or website.
+With time tracking software like Toggl, you can track exactly how much time you spend on every application or website.
 You can then use the gathered data to generate detailed reports that make it easy to see how you can take your remote work productivity to the next level.

 Toggl is one of the essential tools for remote teams since it allows team members to see who is over capacity and who might be able to lend a hand.
 The free version can be used by up to five users, and it integrates with over 100 third-party apps and services.